-A new commission at Art Basel in Switzerland this summer (14-17 June) will immerse its visitors within millions of data points collected by the Large Hadron Collider (CERN; Switzerland), an installation that aims to make universe’s tiny particles visible and audible.
+A new commission at Art Basel in Switzerland this summer (14-17 June) will immerse its visitors within millions of data points collected by the Large Hadron Collider (CERN; Switzerland), an installation that aims to make the universe’s tiny particles visible and audible.

 This commission will be the fourth Audemars Piguet Art for the fair.
-The Swiss watchmaker is a long-standing Associate Partner of Art Basel, and collaborates every year with a selected curator, inviting an artist to produce a new artwork that reflects their unique vision while drawing inspiration from the complexity and precision inherent to watchmaking, the watchmaker’s home in the Vallée de Joux and the Manufacture’s continued commitment to supporting craft and creative innovation.
+The Swiss watchmaker is a long-standing Associate Partner of Art Basel and collaborates every year with a selected curator, inviting an artist to produce a new artwork that reflects their unique vision while drawing inspiration from the complexity and precision inherent to watchmaking, the watchmaker’s home in the Vallée de Joux and the Manufacture’s continued commitment to supporting a craft and creative innovation.

-However, we decided in 2013 to lay a strong enduring foundation, and Art Basel, with its worldwide reach, impeccable expertise, and with whom we share a common Swiss heritage, was the obvious choice.
+However, we decided in 2013 to lay a strong, enduring foundation.
+Art Basel, with its worldwide reach, impeccable expertise, and with whom we share a common Swiss heritage, was the obvious choice.
 As the only watch manufacturer still in the hands of its founding families, we tend to think regarding generations, not quarterly results, and it was extremely important for us to ensure that this engagement with contemporary art would become a long-term and fruitful relationship.

-After five years, we are still at the beginning of our journey, but I firmly believe that we have chosen the right path.
+After five years, we are still beginning our journey, but I firmly believe we have chosen the right path.
 The most rewarding aspect of Audemars Piguet’s art engagement has been the incredible exchanges that we’ve been privileged to have with artists.
-These encounters have challenged us to shift our vision not only of the art world but also of ourselves.
+These encounters have challenged us to shift our vision of the art world and ourselves.

-Throughout a selection of impeccably curated commissions, Audemars Piguet has been exploring the connections between art and technical mastery, with projects involving, technological and digital advancements, scientific knowledge and nature, but what do you expect from the audience that you want to engage with?
+Throughout a selection of impeccably curated commissions, Audemars Piguet has been exploring the connections between art and technical mastery, with projects involving technological and digital advancements, scientific knowledge and nature, but what do you expect from the audience that you want to engage with?

-What has been the most complex (or challenging) commission and why?
+What has been the most complex (or challenging) commission, and why?

-This involved using live insects, which were certainly challenging to the, source!
-We worked alongside the Papiliorama Foundation, to ensure the fireflies were well tended to and cared for, as well as a select group of highly specialised scientific collaborators from the fields of genetic engineering, computer science, firefly breeding, cricket chorusing, bioacoustics and cognitive sciences, who all played a part in making this a reality.
-Additionally, our second annual commission by Chinese artist Sun Xun, was a complex production which required a great deal of technical accuracy, a vast team of assistants and the latest technologies.
+This involved using live insects, which were certainly challenging to the source!
+We worked alongside the Papiliorama Foundation to ensure the fireflies were well tended to and cared for, as well as a select group of highly specialised scientific collaborators from the fields of genetic engineering, computer science, firefly breeding, cricket chorusing, bioacoustics and cognitive sciences, who all played a part in making this a reality.
+Additionally, our second annual commission by Chinese artist Sun Xun was a complex production which required a great deal of technical accuracy, a vast team of assistants and the latest technologies.